Werewolves and Spooky Moon Lore

 In fact, one popular term for werewolves, lycanthrope, comes from Greek word lykos, meaning “wolf.”
 One Greek myth concerns a man named Lycaon who was turned into a wolf by the gods as a punishment for trying to trick the god Zeus into eating human flesh.

-Turning Into A Werewolf —A Gift?
+Turning Into A Werewolf —A Gift or a Curse?

 Depending on the culture and the time, lycanthropy is seen variously as a gift or an affliction.
 Among the Norse people, who coined the term werewolf, or “man wolf,” it was once believed that a warrior could improve his ferocity by donning a wolfskin belt and taking on the spirit of the wolf, while people in parts of western Europe said that anyone could transform into a wolf by sleeping out under the full Moon on certain days of the year.